 - What other medical conditions have been diagnosed?

 - Are prescription medications taken as directed?
-When was the most recent dose?
+When did the person take the most recent dose of each?

 - Are there any new medicines?

 - Do you know if the person recently used drugs or alcohol?
-Does the person have a history of alcohol or drug abuse?
+Does the person have a history of alcohol or drug misuse?
 Is there any change in the pattern of use, such as increasing or stopping use?

 - Has the person recently appeared depressed, extremely sad or withdrawn?

 - Has the person indicated that he or she does not feel safe?

 - Are there any signs of paranoia?

 - Has the person seen or heard things that no one else does?

 - Are there any new physical symptoms — for example, chest or abdominal pain?